 Your supporters likely spend their free time in a wide variety of ways.
 Whether they enjoy sports, performing arts, or simply relaxing, the right exclusive items or unique activities can bring in big bids.
 For example, you could offer:

-• Opportunities to throw out the first pitch or do a coin toss at a professional or college game
+• Opportunities to throw a first pitch or do a football coin toss

-• Signed memorabilia from a specific sports team (such as jerseys, balls, and baseball cards)
+• Signed memorabilia from a specific sports team (jerseys, balls, baseball cards, etc.)

 • Seats at a live taping of a popular talk show or game show